ndob/duktape-node/README.md

   * Formatting

 ## Known issues
-* Probably does not compile on Windows
+* Probably does not compile on other compilers than gcc (has been tested on linux/gcc4.8.1).
 * No possilibity for defining external APIs, that would be accessible from scripts.